Technology is everywhere today — from the self-checkout at the grocery store to the

-“We keep the class size small and can be anywhere from 8 to 12 students at a time,” Blakely said.
-“I enjoy seeing lightbulbs go off when students understand the concepts.”
+"We keep the class size small and can be anywhere from 8 to 12 students at a time," she said.
+"I enjoy seeing light bulbs go off when students understand the concepts."

-“These courses are geared towards individuals that have little to no computer knowledge,” Blakely said.
-“We are here for those that are unemployed, underemployed, or re-entering the workforce after a long hiatus.
-We start with the basic skills and work our way up.”
+"These courses are geared toward individuals who have little to no computer knowledge," Blakely said.
+"We are here for those who are unemployed, underemployed, or re-entering the workforce after a long hiatus.
+We start with the basic skills and work our way up."

-Digital literacy courses cover parts of a computer and hardware vs. software, business applications like Microsoft Word and Excel, and the importance and use of mobile devices and fundamentals of the internet and how to navigate online.
+Digital literacy courses cover parts of a computer, hardware vs. software, business applications like Microsoft Word and Excel, the importance and use of mobile devices, fundamentals of the internet, and how to navigate online.

 "We even cover social media and how to use it properly," said Blakely.
 "We are looking to equip individuals for the modern world."

-To learn more about the Digital Literacy Program, visit https://www.sanjac.edu/continuing-professional-development/corporate-and-workforce/computersit-training/digital-literacy.
+To learn more about the Digital Literacy Program, visit sanjac.edu/admissions/how-to-apply/continuing-ed-student/.